vs KatanaVendor comparison

 • Decide what to buy.
 POS-driven consumption feeds the replenishment math nightly.
 Statistical replenishment using the SBC framework classifies each item's demand pattern (smooth, intermittent, erratic, lumpy) and applies the right forecast.
 The Syntetos–Boylan Approximation handles non-smooth demand.
 Decay-aware PAR for perishables.
 Safety stock incorporates both demand variability (σ_demand) and lead-time variability (σ_lead): z × √[(lead_time × σ²_demand) + (avg_demand² × σ²_lead)].
 The system builds a buy recommendation; the operator approves.

 • Send the PO.
-Email, WhatsApp Business, EDI X12 850, or supplier portal — whichever channel each supplier prefers.
+Email, WhatsApp Business, EDI X12 850, or supplier portal — using the configured channel for each supplier.
 The PO goes out the right way for each supplier without the operator switching between tools.

 • Parse the reply.
 Layer 1 AI reads the EDI 855 acknowledgment, the email with a PDF attached, the WhatsApp confirmation, the web-portal status page.
-Price changes, quantity modifications, substitutions, ETAs, partial shipments — the PO updates automatically.
+Price changes, quantity modifications, substitutions, ETAs, partial shipments — the PO receives structured updates.
 This is the step that keeps the production planner's view of inbound components accurate without manual entry.

 • Receive goods.
 Receiving event linked to the PO, inventory updated in the same session, discrepancies flagged.
 The bill matches the received state of the PO, not the original.